charmbracelet/bubbletea/tutorials/patterns/README.md

 ```
 [Source][send-msg]

-In the more specific download example, it looks like this:
+In the more complex download example, it looks like this:

 ```go
 func (pw *progressWriter) Start() {